RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/2-Page Components/file-browser/file-browser.md

 # File Browser

-You can configure [document storage](https://docs.rapidplatform.com/Home/User-Documentation/Getting-Started-with-Rapid-Platform) from the [Single Page](https://docs.rapidplatform.com/Home/User-Documentation/Explorer/Pages/Single-Page) of the item, or through the Options of the entity in the Designer experience.
+You can configure document storage from the Single Page of the item, or through the Options of the entity in the Designer experience.
 More can be read [here](https://support.office.com/en-us/article/what-is-a-document-library-3b5976dd-65cf-4c9e-bf5a-713c10ca2872).
-NOTE: maybe revisit this

 ## Configuring Document Storage Through the Single Page